nnarain/nnarain.github.io/_makes/honorblade.md

 thumbnail: /assets/2023/02/25/honorblade.jpg
 ---

-An Honorblade from the "Stormlight Archive" by Brandon Sanderson.
+An Honorblade from "The Stormlight Archive" by Brandon Sanderson.

 STLs: https://www.printables.com/model/301465-jezriens-honorblade